If you like connected green space for the whole family plus lots of communal features, check out Inspirada, a Henderson community of parks

 It’s 10 minutes (with no traffic) from the center of Inspirada to I-15 and St. Rose Parkway, so you can accordingly plan your commute (that will get a bit more crowded as the community fills up).
 That will take you quickly to the 215-15 interchange, the Strip and points north.
 There is a community coffee shop and more in the center of Inspirada.

-A new Costco is planned west and north of the development, if that suits what you like to find nearby, and there’s a pleasant view of the southern mountains from much of Inspirada.
+Las Vegas’ newest Costco is nearby, as well as the Raiders offices and practice facility, and there’s a pleasant view of the southern mountains from much of Inspirada.
 That’s right by the Henderson Executive airport.

 Inspirada, a Henderson community of parks